Nandan222001/Frontend-System-Design/01-important-guidelines/README.md

 # 01-important-guidelines

-This folder contains essential guidelines and best practices for the **Namaste Frontend System Design** project.
+This folder contains essential guidelines and best practices for the **Frontend & System Design** project.

 ## Purpose